Wayvo/otigons-animation-macros/README.md

    3. AllRangedWeaponsMacro
       Works for all the ranged weapon attacks just like the Melee

+Tutorial PDF for these 3 new macros:

+[embed]PDF/On-Use Only Macro Compendium Tutorial.pdf[/embed]

 # otigons-animation-macros
 This is a collection of Macros I've made for use with the JB2A Animations Patreon Module.
 These are based on the D&D 5e system, but can be used for other systems as well.